Jclavo/vox_media_clone/readme.md

-# 🎙️ Vox Media Clone
+# 🎙️ Vox Media Alternative

-A front-end clone of the Vox Media website featuring an interactive audio player with synchronized transcript/lyrics highlighting.
-Built with vanilla HTML, CSS, and JavaScript.
+A front-end alternative of the Vox Media website featuring an interactive audio player with synchronized transcript.
+Built with HTML, CSS, and JavaScript.

+The most recent build is available at [Vox Media Alternative Web Site](https://jclavo.github.io/vox_media_clone/)

 ---